Taxonomy (biology): Kingdoms and domains

-The basic scheme of modern classification.
-Many other levels can be used; domain, the highest level within life, is both new and disputed.

 Domains are a relatively new grouping.
 First proposed in 1977, Carl Woese's three-domain system was not generally accepted until later.
 One main characteristic of the three-domain method is the separation of Archaea and Bacteria, previously grouped into the single kingdom Bacteria (a kingdom also sometimes called Monera), with the Eukaryota for all organisms whose cells contain a nucleus.
 A small number of scientists include a sixth kingdom, Archaea, but do not accept the domain method.

 Thomas Cavalier-Smith, who published extensively on the classification of protists, in 2002 proposed that the Neomura, the clade that groups together the Archaea and Eucarya, would have evolved from Bacteria, more precisely from Actinomycetota.
 His 2004 classification treated the archaeobacteria as part of a subkingdom of the kingdom Bacteria, i.e., he rejected the three-domain system entirely.
 Stefan Luketa in 2012 proposed a five "dominion" system, adding Prionobiota (acellular and without nucleic acid) and Virusobiota (acellular but with nucleic acid) to the traditional three domains.